 Willow has had a huge crush on Xander since they were kids.
-In "The Pack", Xander has been posessed by a hyena spirit, turning him into a predatory bully.
+In "The Pack", Xander has been possessed by a hyena spirit, turning him into a predatory bully.
 Xander has been captured and locked up, and lays on the charm trying to get Willow to let him out.
-As soon as she comes within reach, he lunges at her and she deftly dodges out of the way, now knowing for certain she can't trust him (for the duration of his posession).
+As soon as she comes within reach, he lunges at her and she deftly dodges out of the way, now knowing for certain she can't trust him (for the duration of his possession).

 Cordelia driving to the library in the Season One finale.

 Okay, that needs more of a description because this one doesn't do it justice: several members of the Scooby Gang are outside the school and surrounded by the Master'sMooks, when Cordelia suddenly shows up out of nowhere in her car and yells at them to get in.
 She then drives them to the (relatively) safe(r) library, where they prepare to be sieged by the vamps.
 Now, bear in mind that at this point, Cordelia wasn't really a part of the group, and didn't even really like any of them, but she did all this anyway.